-This report on domestic fuel combustion forms part of the stage three air quality review for Ballymoney Borough Council.
-Only $PM{10}$ and sulphur dioxide are considered in this report.
-This is because $PM{10}$ and sulphur dioxide are the only pollutants of concern when considering domestic fuel combustion.
-This report investigates $PM{10}$ and sulphur dioxide levels through an examination of the location and size of domestic combustion sources, emissions modelling exercises and by reference to monitored air quality data.
+This report on domestic fuel combustion forms part of the stage three air quality review for Moyle District Council.
+Only PM{10} and sulphur dioxide are considered in this report.
+This is because PM{10} and sulphur dioxide are the only pollutants of concern when considering domestic fuel combustion.
+This report investigates PM{10} and sulphur dioxide levels through an examination of the location and size of domestic combustion sources, emissions modelling exercises and by reference to monitored air quality data.

-As part of this report, detailed modelling using ADMS version 3.1 has been undertaken at a one kilometre square grid identified in the Stage 2 assessment.
-This is:
+As part of this report, further detailed modelling with new fuel use data using ADMS version 3.1 has been undertaken at a one kilometre square grid in Bushmills (identified in the Stage 2 assessment) following an initial Stage 3 assessment.